 With today’s advances in medical technologies, surgery is the easy part but recovery is long and often arduous.

-Here are 8 tips that may help you through rotator cuff surgery and your recovery period.
+Here are 8 rotator cuff surgery recovery tips that may help you through your surgery and recovery period.

 Who knew how much physical planning you need to do before getting ready for rotator cuff surgery?
 As it turns out, preparing your body for surgery can be very beneficial to the recovery process.